George-Suarez-Personal-Website/personal-website/README.md

-# personal-website
+# Personal Website
-This repo is an on-going project for Fullstack Academy where we are tasked to create a personal website to show potential employers.
+My own personal website that is still in work in progress.